 To improve audio and video quality, classic Hangouts audio/video calls use a direct peer-to-peer connection when possible.
 This allows classic Hangouts to connect your call directly to the person you’re talking to, rather than routing the call through one of Google's servers.

-Every Hangouts call starts with all participants connecting to a Google server.
+Every classic Hangouts call starts with all participants connecting to a Google server.
 The audio and video are then relayed to the people in the call.
-When there are only two participants in the call, Hangouts may attempt to establish a peer-to-peer connection between them.
+When there are only two participants in the call, classic Hangouts might attempt to establish a peer-to-peer connection between them.

 If the peer-to-peer connection isn’t possible, the Hangout will continue to send and receive audio and video using the existing connection to Google.